-OPAPdeals is a central agreement program for our network, which was first introduced in 2018 for OPAP The Retail Training Team focuses on providing dedicated training programs to our retail network, including our stores' owners, operators, members of personnel and OPAP Area Managers, who need to get acstores and in 2019 for PLAY stores.
-The program's mission is to offer best quality products and services at highly competitive prices compared to the online market. quainted to OPAP's new developments, with the aim to successfully support their commercial success.
+OPAPdeals is a central agreement program for our network, which was first introduced in 2018 for OPAP stores and in 2019 for PLAY stores.
+The program's mission is to offer best quality products and services at highly competitive prices compared to the online market.

 The program is available on our OPAPnet and OPAPnet|play B2B portals, offering more than 20 deals in four main categories/business pillars: services, safety and security, store equipment, and food & beverage.
-Some of the major company agreements included in the OPAP deals portfolio are considered crucial for our networks' operation and safety, including partnerships with COSMOTE TV, Nova TV, and insurance providers.
+Some of the major company agreements included in the OPAPdeals portfolio are considered crucial for our networks' operation and safety, including partnerships with COSMOTE TV, Nova TV, and insurance providers.
 Being an adaptable and responsive program, OPAPdeals launched the health and safety e-shop function during the first lockdown (March - May 2020), to support OPAP's network in purchasing hygienic equipment (gloves, masks, hand sanitizers) procured and sold by OPAP to ensure sufficient stock availability and high-quality standards across the network.